Hidlden/LethalFuzz/README.md

 - VoiceHUD: Displays the ingame push-to-talk icon, when detecting voice activity.
 - LobbyCompatibility: Towards a future with fewer lobby incompatibility errors.
 - ShipLoot: Reliably shows the total value of all scrap in your ship.
-- NoSellLimit: Remove the limit of items that can be placed on the deposit desk.
 - CompanyCruiserFix: Fixes Dropship throws NullReferenceException on custom moons.

 ## Additional content